 What’s the best way to improve the efficiency and productivity of your personal injury firm?
 Time’s up!
 If you said moving your practice to the cloud, then you’re absolutely right.
 Your prize?
 Once you switch, success for your firm and satisfaction for your clients.
-But figuring out the best way to run your PI firm isn’t a game of chance—so instead of making you guess the infinite reasons why migrating to legal cloud software is the best option for your firm, we’re going to give you 8 (so you have a head start over your competition).
+But figuring out the best way to run your PI firm isn’t a game of chance—so instead of making you guess the infinite reasons why migrating to cloud-based personal injury case management software is the best option for your firm, we’re going to give you 8 (so you have a head start over your competition).

 What are the rules?
 All you need to know is what the cloud is…if you’ve ever streamed a movie on your tablet or listened to someone else’s playlist on your phone, then you’ve used the cloud.
 In other words, you use the cloud anytime you store or access your data over the internet instead of locally (like on your laptop…or, even further back, Bankers Boxes).
 Remember there’s no time limit for switching to the cloud, but you’re cheating yourself (and your clients) every second you don’t make the move.
 Now let’s begin…

 Here are 8 ways your PI firm wins by switching to legal cloud software:

 Save some cash

 Upgrading to the latest case management software usually requires a significant upfront investment, but not with the cloud; cloud-based law practice management software is infrastructure light—they don’t require expensive servers, licenses, hardware, IT staff, or office space to get going…all you need is a laptop and internet.

 With the cloud-based legal software, you don’t have to be scared of success, because expansion doesn’t require large outlays of cash—all you need to scale up is an internet connection.
 And any downturn in business is softened by the cloud’s pay-as-you-go model—so you can stop whenever you want without incurring extra costs.